Annual Congregational Meeting

-If you are requesting new business, please present the request in writing to the church clerk, Karen Douglas, by Tuesday, October 27, 2020 as stipulated in the Bylaws.
+If you are requesting new business, please present the request in writing to the church clerk, Karen Douglas, by Wednesday, October 26, 2022 as stipulated in the Bylaws.

-TOWN HALL MEETING
+TOWN HALL MEETINGS

 Our Bylaws include these voting requirements:

 - A quorum is required for the vote to take place.
 Twenty (20) percent of active church members must be present to form a quorum.

 - Deacons must be affirmed by no less than 80% of the votes cast by the members present in the quorum at the business meeting.

 - If a person nominated for the role of Deacon does not garner 80% he is not considered affirmed by the congregation and may not assume the role.
 A new nominee will be presented at the next business meeting.